Housing Credit Availability Index: FAQ

 What is the HCAI?

-The Housing Finance Policy Center credit availability index, or HCAI, indicates the difficulty of getting a mortgage in the United States by precisely measuring lenders’ tolerance for risk.
+The Housing Finance Policy Center’s credit availability index, or HCAI, measures the difficulty of getting a mortgage in the United States by precisely quantifying lenders’ tolerance for risk.
 Uniquely and importantly, the HCAI separates borrower risk from product risk.

 The HCAI calculates the percentage of owner-occupied purchase loans that are likely to default—that is, go unpaid for more than 90 days past their due date.
 The methodology explicitly incorporates weights for the likelihood of economic downturns.
 It is an objective, transparent, and precise measurement of mortgage credit availability.

 A lower HCAI indicates that lenders are unwilling to tolerate defaults and are imposing tighter lending standards, making it harder to get a loan.
 A higher HCAI indicates that lenders are willing to tolerate defaults and are taking more risks, making it easier to get a loan.